Aprameya-C-V/FloraAPI/README.md

-# 🌱 FloraPro API - Advanced Plant Care Management 🌿
+# 🌱 Flora API - Advanced Plant Care Management 🌿

-FloraPro API takes plant care to the next level, providing a comprehensive platform for plant enthusiasts.
+Flora API takes plant care to the next level, providing a comprehensive platform for plant enthusiasts.
 From personalized care plans to automated alerts, it's a one-stop solution for nurturing your botanical friends.

 ## 🚀 Getting Started